ajayk65/initialize-setup/README.md

 Clone this repository.

 Use below commands to initialze terraform with S3 bucket and DynamoDB as backend.</br>
-Execeute the command from the directory where you cloned this project.</br>
+Execeute these commands from the directory where you cloned this project.</br>

 **1.** terraform init</br>
 **2.** terraform apply -var env=dev/test/prod</br>